wikimedia/WikiContrib/backend/WikiContrib/Install.md

 The above prompts for username, email and password.
 The command creates a user with the corresponding username and password.
 You can see the database tables or models using it.

+> Create a `uploads` directory in the backend root directory for saving uploaded files locally.

 ## Run the local server:
 Finally, run the server with the command: